Daniela Romina Bermúdez: Professional career

 She next faced Paola Pamela Benavidez in a rematch in June 2017 – fighting to a split decision draw to retain her WBO super-flyweight title – before moving up in weight to face Soledad del Valle Frias for the vacant WBO bantamweight title on 20 October 2017.
 The fight was held at Estadio Olímpico in Palpalá, Argentina.
 Bermúdez won by a shutout unanimous decision, becoming a two-weight world champion on her second try.
 All three judges scored the bout 100–90.

 Six months later, Bermúdez moved up in weight yet again, challenging reigning IBF junior-featherweight champion Marcela Acuña on 13 April 2018 at the Microestadio Municipal in Buenos Aires.
 Bermúdez won by unanimous decision to become a three-weight world champion, with the judges' scorecards reading 98–92, 97–93 and 96–94.
 She fought once more in 2018, moving back down to bantamweight to successfully defend her WBO title with a fourth-round corner retirement (RTD) win over Yolis Marrugo Franco.

 Bermúdez defended the title twice more in 2019; a unanimous decision win over Irma Garcia in March and an eighth-round corner retirement win against Valeria Perez in July.

+On 4 December 2020, Bermúdez claimed the vacant IBF female junior-featherweight title by stopping Cintia Gisela Castillo in the 10th round of their contest in Zavalla, Argentina.

+Switching weight divisions again for her next fight on 25 March 2021, Bermúdez challenged WBC and WBO female featherweight champion Amanda Serrano in a bout that was also for the vacant IBO crown.
+Serrano knocked out Bermúdez in the ninth-round of the contest in San Juan, Puerto Rico.

+She fought Nina Meinke for the vacant IBF world female featherweight title in Hamburg, Germany, on 21 September 2024, but lost by majority decisionwith two ringside judges favouring Meinke 118-110 and 119-109 respectively while the third scored the fight a 114-114 draw.